oponder2000/oponder2000/README.md

 # <a href="https://www.linkedin.com/in/oliver-ponder/">Oliver Ponder</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I'm an entry-level cybersecurity professional with a B.S. in Computer Science and certifications in Security+, CySA+, and Pentest+.
+I'm passionate about tackling real-world security challenges — from investigating phishing campaigns and analyzing malicious network traffic to diving into malware analysis.
+My projects reflect hands-on work across threat detection and security operations, areas I'm actively growing in as I pursue a SOC analyst role.
+Feel free to explore my work and see what I've been building!

 ## ⚠️ Vulnerability Management Projects